Martoxdlol/birthday_reminder/README.md

 To generate dart lib use `flutter gen-l10n`

 To generate icons use `flutter pub run flutter_launcher_icons`

+## Build app

+Run `flutter build apk` or `flutter build appbundle`

+For the web run `flutter build web --release --web-renderer canvaskit` (or just `flutter build web --release` if you want to use the default web renderer)

 ## Deploy app to firebase